kietbui/00_prj_vr_docs/docs/source/configuration/Aeotec.rst

    :widths: 15 30
    :header-rows: 1

-   * - Report To
+   * - Signal Trigger Controller
      - Description
    * - Nothing
-     - Do not send the notification when the device is switched ON/OFF
+     - Do NOT send the notification when the device is switched ON/OFF
-   * - Controller
+   * - Enable
      - Send the notification when the device is switched ON/OFF